"God bless him": Ken donates GH₵100k, 200 streetlights to Adum fire victims

 Addressing the affected traders at the market, Kennedy Ohene Agyapong explained that he did not visit the market because of politics and that he was concerned about the well-being of the people irrespective of their ethnic backgrounds or political affiliations.

+The former Assin Central MP noted that he had spoken with the Ashanti Regional Minister, Dr Frank Amoakohene, before visiting the market with some of his associates.

+Kennedy Agyapong also expressed gratitude to the minister and the Ghana Police Service for their contributions to safeguard the market after the fire incident.

-The former Assin Central constituency MP donated GH₵100,000 and 200 streetlights to the victims of the unfortunate fire incident.
+The former Assin Central constituency MP donated GH₵100,000 cash, which was in two brown envelopes and 200 streetlights to the victims of the unfortunate fire incident.

+The politician handed the money to the Member of Parliament for the Subin constituency, Kofi Obiri Yeboah and tasked him with its disbursement to the traders at the market.

+The Adum PZ Railways market fire incident, which occurred on Friday, March 21, 2025, ravaged several shops, leaving the traders devastated.

 Watch the videos below: